renanfranca/renanfranca.github.io/_posts/2022-05-14-how-to-debug-jhipster-generator-with-vscode.md

 `npm link`

-Go to the _test-integration\samples\app-sample-dev_ folder (if you hit the play button again, you are already there).
+Then go to the _test-integration\samples\app-sample-dev_ folder (if you hit the play button again, you are already there).
 After that, execute this command:

 `npm link generator-jhipster`